Vets Taking Advantage of New Job Training Program through Community Colleges Nationwide

 What is VOW and VRAP?

-“It is critical to continue to spread the word about this program to unemployed veterans or those who may know an unemployed veteran,” Ismael “Junior” Ortiz, the deputy assistant secretary for the veterans’ employment and training service at the VA, told the Community College Times.
+“It is critical to continue to spread the word about these programs to unemployed veterans or those who may know an unemployed veteran,” Ismael “Junior” Ortiz, former deputy assistant secretary for the Veterans’ Employment and Training Service, previously told Community College Times.

 Details of the Program